wjakob/nanobind/docs/api_core.rst

 .. cpp:function:: void * type_get_slot(handle h, int slot_id)

-   On Python 3.10+, this function is a simple wrapper around the Python C API function ``PyType_GetSlot`` that provides stable API-compatible access to type object members.
-On Python 3.9 and earlier, the official function did not work on non-heap types.
-The nanobind version consistently works on heap and non-heap types across Python versions.
+   On CPython, this function is a simple wrapper around the Python C API function ``PyType_GetSlot`` that provides stable API-compatible access to type object members.
+On PyPy, where that function only handles heap types, nanobind substitutes its own implementation that consistently works on heap and non-heap types.

 Instances
 ^^^^^^^^^